PDG Therapeutics

 As a dedicated and compassionate counseling degree student, she is committed to helping individuals navigate the challenges they face in their lives.
 Monica believes that seeking therapy is a courageous step towards personal growth and healing, and provides a supportive, warm, non-judgmental space for you to explore your thoughts and feelings.

 Monica’s approach to therapy is grounded in empathy, active listening, and collaboration.
 She understands that each individual is unique and tailors her therapeutic approach to meet your specific needs and goals.
-Monica draws from various therapeutic modalities, including motivational interviewing, person-centered therapy, and narrative therapy.
+Monica draws from various therapeutic modalities, including motivational interviewing, person-centered therapy, dialectical behavior therapy (DBT), and narrative therapy.
+She has extensive experience with trauma, substance use, personality disorders, anxiety, and depression.

 Therapy and Counseling